BenficaPhil/nextflow-qiime2-pipeline/README.md

 pipelines
 ```

-Load Nextflow v25.04.6 and run!
+Load Nextflow v25.04.6 and run! (preferably on a compute node and not the login node)
 ```
 module load nextflow/25.04.6